JerzyKruszewski/RachelDiscordBot/README.md

 ### Configuration Commands

-**All configuration commands require user and Rachel to have administrator privileges.**
+**All configuration commands require user to have administrator privileges.**

 *Bolded commands are obligatory.*